 - Impulsiveness, such as with substance use or sexual relationships

 - Self-injury, such as wrist cutting or overdosing

 Exams and Tests

-Medications have less of a role in the treatment of BPD.
-But in some cases, they can improve mood swings and treat depression or other disorders that may occur with this condition.
+Medicines have less of a role in treating BPD.
+In some cases, they can improve mood swings and treat depression or other disorders that may occur with this disorder.